Check out our price breakdown of the top medical schools in Poland

 Speaking of depths, Poland has the second-highest number of lakes in Europe.
 Adding its major rivers and the Baltic, the country has excellent conditions for fishing.
 Anglers can enjoy salmon, trout, pike, pikeperch, catfish, and eels.

 Local nature preserves are another attraction for nature lovers, and they hold some of the rarest species in Europe.
-The European Bison (wisent) had gone almost extinct at the beginning of the twentieth century, but it was restored in Bialowieza and reintroduced to other countries as well.
+The European Bison (wisent) had gone almost extinct at the beginning of the twentieth century, but it was restored in Bialowieza and reintroduced to other countries.

 Lovers of more sophisticated pleasures can find plenty of satisfaction in Polish cities.
 The local landmarks include wonders such as Wawel Castle, Lancut Castle, Fredyryk Chaupin’s Museum, Jagiellonian University, and Kazimierz, to name a few.